As Many Of You Know . . .

 - Add more salt if needed.

-- Season ground beef with salt pepper and 2 tsp cumin and place it in the pan.
-Sautee until cooked through.
+- Add ground beef, salt;, pepper and 2 tsp cumin and sautee until cooked through.
 Place it in your serving dish.
-I used an 8X8 baking dish and it worked well.